Maricarmen Alva: Post-presidency

-Alva caused controversy by verbally and physically assaulting Congresswoman Isabel Cortez of Juntos por el Perú during a session in parliament on 11 August 2022.
+Alva verbally and physically attacked Congresswoman Isabel Cortez of Together for Peru during a session in parliament on 11 August 2022.
 Cortez, a former city cleaner of indigenous descent, had moved from her seat during a discussion among some parliamentarians following statements made by Norma Yarrow of the far-right Renovación Popular party (an ally of Alva's party, Acción Popular) accusing the Castillo government of "selling itself for a plate of lentils", which caused an outcry and uproar among parliamentarians.
 Cortez approached the seat where Alva's colleague Wilson Soto was sitting, with several congressmen also around him.
 When she came face to face with Alva, after a dialogue, the latter violently pulled and squeezed Cortez's arm and threatened her.
 They were gently separated from each other by the timely intervention of Congressman Ernesto Bustamante, who had crossed to their side of the parliament floor to prevent further interaction.
 After receiving strong condemnation for the incident, Alva had to apologise for her "inappropriate reaction", while the Cambio Democrático (Juntos por el Perú) party called for her to be sanctioned.
 On the same day, it was also revealed that Alva had racistly insulted Congressman Ilich López by calling him a "fucking Indian".
 The insult was due to Alva's failure to be elected President of Foreign Relations.
-In addition, López stated that Alva "[said] that he was going to destroy us and our families, that we were going to shed tears of blood", in reference to a group of parliamentarians from the Acción Popular party who were meeting secretly with President Castillo.
+In addition, López stated that Alva "[said] that he was going to destroy us and our families, that we were going to shed tears of blood", in reference to a group of parliamentarians from the Popular Action party who were meeting secretly with President Castillo.
 López also revealed that Alva was very upset at the meeting that took place for the vote, banging on the door of the room and swearing.